DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/1_explore/4_select_impacts.md

 This decision is recorded in the mind map.

 ![impacts mind map](./assests/mm_impact.png)

+## For Units 2 to 4
+In addition to the impacts from Unit 1, you can also consider the impacts that result from the use of data.

+Consider impact resulting from:
+- Transparency, accountability and empowerment of users
+- Business opportunities including for data intermediaries and start-ups
+- Co-operation and competition across sectors and countries
+- Crowdsourcing new insights and user-driven innovation
+- Increased efficiency across society through data linkage and integration

+These impacts will still be recorded within the categories of personal, social, economic and environmental on the mind map.

 ```{admonition} Unit 1 subject matter covered:
 - understand and describe personal, social and economic impacts